InterurbanDev/MinecraftRailroadBlocksFabric/README.md

-# Railroad Blocks
+# Railroad Blocks Fabric [OLD]

-**This repository is being retired soon.
-Fabric development is being continued from the [MinecraftRailroadBlocks repository](https://github.com/SamTheGamer39/MinecraftRailroadBlocks).**
+**This repository has been retired.
+Fabric development is being continued from the main [MinecraftRailroadBlocks](https://github.com/InterurbanDev/MinecraftRailroadBlocks) repository.**

-Please change all links to point to the new repository instead, no further work will be done on this repository.
+Please change any old links to this repository to point to the new repository instead, as no further work will be done on this repository.

-## Description

-This mod adds various railroad-themed blocks to Minecraft.
-The current version includes the following blocks:

-* Iron Crossbuck
-* Iron Pole
-* Railroad Crossing Advance Warning Sign
-* Wooden Crossbuck
-* Wooden Pole

-And the following items:

-* Green Flag
-* Yellow Flag
-* Red Flag
-* Blue Flag

-Please note this is an early version of this mod.
-Not all features/blocks have been added yet.

 ## License

-This mod is licensed under the [MIT License](https://github.com/SamTheGamer39/MinecraftRailroadBlocksFabric/blob/master/LICENSE).
+This mod is licensed under the [MIT License](https://github.com/InterurbanDev/MinecraftRailroadBlocksFabric/blob/master/LICENSE).

 ## Credits
 All models were made in BlockBench.